mrxder/docker-apache-php7.2-mysql-phpmyadmin/README.md

 * you can access the database with this user: devroot password: 123

 The docker container is started with the -d flag so it will run in the background.
 To run commands or edit settings inside the container run `docker exec -ti /bin/bash'

+## Contribute
+If you find errors or want to improve this image feel free to make pull requests or open an issue.